epfl-ada/ada-2021-project-aibohphobia/README.md

 ## Abstract

 Females' equal participation in all facets of society is a fundamental human right.
 Yet, around the world, they have historically been underrepresented, including in mainstream media.
 [Studies](https://www.tandfonline.com/doi/full/10.1080/23257962.2016.1260445) have shown that representation is important for inspiration and has positive feedback in spreading gender equality.
 We therefore want to explore whether media coverage gives the same possibilities regardless of gender.
 The goal is to highlight possible trends about which media sources quote females and analyse their proportion of published quotations in comparison to males.
 Additionally, certain domains are known to have a gender gap.
 This study is therefore interested in understanding which fields present differences between genders, may it be politics, sports, culture or others.
-The difference between countries, year and media source will also be analysed as well as the impact of such factors on the length and frequency of female quotes.
+The difference between media's countries of origin, year and media source will also be analysed as well as the impact of such factors on the length and frequency of female quotes.

 ## Dataset

 We use the Quotebank [dataset](https://zenodo.org/record/4277311) for the years 2015-2020.
-For each quote, it includes information on the speaker (along with their qid from [wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page)) as well as the quote source.
+For each quote, it includes information on the speaker (along with their qid from [wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page)) and the quote source.

 The cleaned data is saved on this [drive](https://drive.google.com/drive/folders/1bP67GGJyPXD7bCr5c6f7O2fM40AWpXJN?usp=sharing).
 A `README_DRIVE.md` in the folder precises the data contained.

 ## Research questions

-Throughout this study we aim to answer a main question: "Is the representation equal between males and females in media?".
-The following questions will guide us through the project:
+Our main question is: "Is the representation equal between males and females in media?".
+The following questions guide us through the project:

-- How does the distribution of quotes based on gender vary across countries, topics, location and time?
+- How does the distribution of quotes based on gender vary across countries and time?
+- How is the age of the speakers distributed depending on gender?
+- What if only few females are very often quoted?
+Look at the distinct speakers!
 - Are males more likely to be quoted in highly respected media?
-- Is there a difference in how females/males at a certain age are quoted?
+- Focusing on "Entertainment" and "Culture", are they differences between the media sources?

 ## Additional datasets